-The Authority has determined that prohibiting or limiting news racks is reasonably required in order to (1) reduce congestion and interruption of passenger flow; (2) reduce safety and security concerns; (3) protect Airport revenue by encouraging the sale of newspapers and other publications through the gift shop concessionaire and by reducing nonrevenue-generating Terminal Building floor space; and, (4) enhance the Terminal Building appearance and aesthetic.
+The Authority has determined that prohibiting or limiting news racks is reasonably required, without limitation, in order to (1) reduce congestion and interruption of passenger flow; (2) reduce safety and security concerns; (3) protect Airport revenue by encouraging the sale of newspapers and other publications through the gift shop concessionaire and by reducing nonrevenue-generating Terminal Building floor space; and (4) enhance the Terminal Building appearance and aesthetic.
 "News rack" shall mean any machine or device by means of which newspapers or other published materials are sold or distributed.
 Enclosed, coin-operated news racks are prohibited anywhere in the Airport Terminal Building.
-Unenclosed wire news racks for distribution of free publications will be limited.
-In addition to complying with Sections 6.01 - 6.06, applicants may place such unenclosed wire racks only in those areas designated by the President - CEO.
+Use of unenclosed wire news racks for distribution of free publications will be limited; complying with Sections 6.01 - 6.06, applicants may place free publication materials in unenclosed wire racks only in those areas designated by the Authority.

-The President - CEO may limit the total number of such unenclosed wire racks in any given designated area.
-Available spaces shall be assigned on a first-come, first served basis without regard to content; provided, that the President - CEO may prohibit the distribution of any material that is pornographic or obscene pursuant to the public acts of Michigan, 1984 P.A.
+The Authority will limit the total number of such unenclosed wire racks in any given designated area.
+Available spaces shall be assigned on a first-come, first served basis without regard to content; provided, that the Authority will prohibit the distribution of any material that is pornographic or obscene pursuant to the public acts of Michigan, 1984 P.A.
 343. Notwithstanding anything to the contrary, a news rack permit shall expire one (1) year from the date of issuance.
-The Authority reserves the right to charge a fee for the privilege of placing a news rack in designated areas of the Terminal Building.
+The Authority reserves the right to charge a fee for the privilege of placing a news rack or publication materials in designated areas of the Terminal Building.